-Section 2-9.
+Section 2-8.
 Suitability assessment and transcript of police records

-- (1) A student who is not suitable for the profession can be excluded from the programme, cf. the Act relating to Universities and University Colleges Section 4-10 and the Regulations concerning Suitability Assessment in Higher Education. - (2) If a programme requires a transcript of police records, such transcripts must be submitted by the deadlines set on admission to and, if applicable, during the programme cf. the Act relating to Universities and University Colleges Section 4-9 and national regulations.
+- (1) A student who is not suitable for the profession can be excluded from the programme, cf. section 4-10 of the Act relating to universities and university colleges and the Regulations concerning suitability assessment in higher education. - (2) If a programme requires a transcript of police records, such transcripts must be submitted by the deadlines set on admission to and, if applicable, during the programme cf. section 4-9 of the Act relating to universities and university colleges and national regulations. - O Amended by Regulation no. 3767 of 16 December 2021 (which entered into force on 1 January 2022, previously section 2-9).